growerp/growerp/packages/growerp/README.md

 GrowERP utilities

-A command line utility to easy install and maint the system
+A command line utility to easy install and maintain the system

 commands available: